josephrhobbs/boron-compiler-vm/src/vm/opcodes.md

-`0x51`: XSR (execute subroutine)

-Arguments:
-- Pointer (4 bytes): location in memory to jump to

-`0xA1`: TX (print the first byte from the output buffer to the console)
+`0xA1`: TX (print the byte at the current program counter to the console)

 No arguments

-`0xA2`: RX (load the first byte from the input buffer to the given register)
+`0xA2`: RX (set the byte at the current program counter to the first value in the input buffer)

-Arguments:
-- Register (1 byte): location to store byte
+No arguments